Human Patient Simulator

-Located in the state of the art simulation facility in the Tulane School of Medicine's Murphy Building, the METI Human Patient Simulator is a fully-interactive, life-sized intubatable mannequin that simulates common problems found in the operating room.
-Linked to a computer through a host of electro-mechanical equipment, this integration makes the users experience very realistic.
+Located in the state-of-the-art Tulane Center for Advanced Medical Simulation & Team Training, the Human Patient Simulator is a fully interactive, life-sized intubatable mannequin that simulates common problems found in the operating room.
+Linked to a computer through a host of electro-mechanical equipment, this integration makes the users' experience very realistic.

 Features